harvard-acc/ALADDIN/README.md

      `./triad-instrumented`

-     It will generate a file called `dynamic_trace' under current directory.
+     It will generate a file called `dynamic_trace` under current directory.
      We provide a python script to run the above steps automatically for SHOC.

      ```